SarthakBhat22/IOT/README.md

 ## Steps
 The code for the camera and the ultrasonic has been written.
 The Ultrasonic was connected to the NodeMCU esp8266 along with an lcd to display whether a spot is occupied or not.
 The esp32 cam was connected directly to the laptop.

+## TO DO
+1. Add at least one more ultrasonic sensor, in order to increase the capacity.
+2. Change the way the number of spots are displayed on the lcd.